 - System Benchmark used for HWBOT Submissions

 When overclocking our Devils Canyon processor, I will always use a few rounds of XTU over something like Prime95, especially when using offset voltage.
-There is a small known issue where too much voltage is delivered to the CPU and can cause things to get a little hairy.
+There is a small known issue where too much voltage is delivered to the CPU and can cause things to get a little hairy aka hot.

-AMD Overdrive is a CPU overclocking tool solely for AMD users.
+AMD Overdrive is their older generation of software that acts as a CPU overclocking tool solely for AMD users.
 It provides an extensive toolset to modify your system from the comfort of your windows desktop.
 It has an impressive array of options and tweaks from fan monitor, voltages, frequency buses, the ability to change the CPU clock speed, multipliers and voltages for the CPU, Memory and HT technology.

 Nvidia GPUs: EVGA Precision X